Galvanized vs. Plastic Stock Tank Pools

 These tanks are meant to be out in fields holding water for animals, and can last up to 20 years.
 The classic option when someone says "Stock Tank Pool."

-Pros: Beautiful aesthetic, water temperature will not heat up if it's hot out despite metal appearance, durable and scratch resistant, offered in various sizes (even individual tank size)
+Pros: Beautiful aesthetic, water temperature will not become hot tub level of heat if it's hot out despite metal appearance (ours stays cool in 100+ degree weather, and if it gets a little warm we just add more hose water), durable and scratch resistant, offered in various sizes (even individual tank size)

 Cons: Cannot drop chlorine on the bottom of the tank as it can cause rust, paint can cause rust, generally rust is a possibility (test your water source!)